nathanhornby/alchemist-theme/README.md

 Created as my favourite ST theme's have some minor issues with aspects of the Elixir syntax.
 This is a work in progress.

-Now complete with a bonus iTerm theme with the same palette! (comes to life when using [Oh My Zsh](http://ohmyz.sh/))

 **Contributions welcome!**

 ## Sublime Text theme installation